 1.1 The purpose of this Code is to establish and maintain standards for psychotherapists who are accredited members of the Irish Association of Humanistic and Integrative Psychotherapy Limited (IAHIP), and to inform and protect members of the public seeking and using their services.
-Pre-accredited associates consent to be governed by this Code of Ethics and Practice of IAHIP.
-Student Associates and Affiliates agree to abide by this Code.
+Certified Associates, Pre-Accredited Associates, and Student Associates consent to be governed by this Code of Ethics and Practice of IAHIP.

 1.2 Members (and other categories described in 1.1 above) accept a common code of reference within which to manage their responsibilities to clients, colleagues and the wider community.
 Whilst this Code cannot resolve all ethical and practical related issues, it aims to provide a framework for addressing ethical issues and to encourage optimum levels of practice.
 Psychotherapists will need to judge which parts of this Code apply to particular situations.
 They may have to decide between conflicting responsibilities.

 1.3 The term ‘client’ refers, but not exclusively, to recipients of individual, couple or group psychotherapy.
 The terms ‘therapy’ and ‘psychotherapy’ are interchangeable as are the terms ‘therapist’ and ‘psychotherapist’.

 1.4 If requested by a client a psychotherapist will provide information about the Code of Ethics and Practice of IAHIP.

 2. The Nature of Humanistic and Integrative Psychotherapy